chromium/chromium/docs/adding_to_third_party.md

 testing tools), make sure to set the "Shipped" field to "no" so that the license is not included in about:credits page ([more on this below](#credits)).

+When a dependency allows a choice of license, OWNERS should choose the least restrictive license that meets Chromium's needs and document only the chosen license(s) in the README.chromium file.

+Multiple licenses apply when there are dependencies bundled together, or different parts have different restrictions, these are inherently 'and'.
+This is very different to a project allowing multiple license options.

+The license field in README.chromium must use a _comma-separated list_ of licenses that are actively in use.
+Complex license expressions are not allowed or supported.

 ## Get a review

 All third party additions and substantive changes like re-licensing need the